julioppgca/ppgca_embedded_TM4C/README.md

   Calculating rms value from a sampled signal at 'ain0' channel.

   ### TM4C_RTOS_CMSIS_DSP
-   Using arm CMSIS DSP libray with TM4C and TI-RTOS.
+   Using arm CMSIS DSP library with TM4C and TI-RTOS.
    Calculating rms value and fft transform.

 ## Sensor Data